tomansill/RedForce/README.md

 FAQ:

 Q: How to use the searcher in the program?
-A: Run the program, load/build a graph and type findmax.
+A: Run the program, load/build a graph and type findmax or findmin.
 You will be
 	given choices for searcher types.
 I recommend using Union Searcher for fast results.

 Q: How do I exit the program?
 A: type 'quit' or 'exit' in the program.

-Q: What if when program becomes stuck while using'findmax'
+Q: What if when program becomes stuck while using 'findmax'
 	command and how do I stop it?
 A: Use abort key, default is CTRL-C if you are using UNIX Terminal
 	or Windows Command Prompt.